Begin Main Content Area

 School Resources

-Considerations for Virtual Adaptations to School Suicide Prevention Policies and Procedures
+Considerations for Virtual Adaptations to School Suicide Prevention Policies and Procedures (PDF)

 This document was developed to assist schools with reviewing existing suicide prevention policies and procedures to determine whether implementation may need to be modified, particularly within a virtual or hybrid structure.
-Read Considerations for Virtual Adaptations to School Suicide Prevention Policies and Procedures (PDF), which offers initial guiding questions and considerations for action steps for schools.
+Read Considerations for Virtual Adaptations to School Suicide Prevention Policies and Procedures, which offers initial guiding questions and considerations for action steps for schools.

 STAR-Center Postvention Standards Manual, 5th Edition

 This manual is intended to guide schools and communities in developing their own postvention (i.e., services offered in an aftermath of a suicide or tragedy) policies and procedures.
-Additionally, an accompanying document on Adapted Postvention Considerations for Schools (PDF) was developed to provide guidance on school postvention in the midst of physical distancing, virtual operations, and closures due to COVID-19.